 Hood River is a well-loved playground for kids and grownups alike.
-Whether you’re planning a long weekend or a multi-week trip, here are 10 great ways to spend your summer family vacation in Hood River:
+Whether you’re planning a long weekend or a multi-week trip, here are some great ways to spend your summer family vacation in Hood River:

 Spend the day at the Hood River Waterfront Park.